cfjedimaster/raymondcamden2020/_posts/2020/06/24/2020-06-24-adding-algolia-search-to-eleventy-and-netlify.md

 So I built, on my blog, basically what you see above.
 The first issue I ran into was the `deploy-succeeded` function took too long to run.
 Netlify limits you to 10 seconds per function.
 I asked for more time, and they responded super quick, but they only go up to 20.

 I then thought - why not use [Pipedream](https://pipedream.com/)?
 There's nothing specific about my logic that has to be on the Netlify server.
 They support webhooks so I could use that to fire off the Pipedream webhook.
-I rebuilt my logic there (it took about three minutes, I'm a huge Pipdream fan!), but then ran into another issue.
+I rebuilt my logic there (it took about three minutes, I'm a huge Pipedream fan!), but then ran into another issue.

 As part of how `algolia-indexing` works, it has to duplicate your index and work on a copy.
 My index was over 6k and when it tried to duplicate it, that brought me over the 10k limit.
 I've reached out to Tim to see if there's a way around that, but for now I'm kinda stuck.
 I'm still going to work on it and hopefully I can get it in here soon.